 The reason we recommend beginning in Oahu is that more non-stop flights are available to this island than any other.
 As discussed, it is important to book direct flights TO Hawaii, if at all possible.

-However, if prices and options are the same, such as the case from Portland PDX which offers identical flights and pricing to each of the islands, the order is mostly unimportant (just avoid flights between Kauai and Big Island as they cost more).
+However, if prices and options are the same, such is the case from Portland PDX which offers nearly identical flights and pricing to each of the islands, the order is mostly unimportant (just avoid flights between Kauai and Big Island as they cost more).

 If you do not want to spread yourself too thin, you can save some time (and likely some money) by eliminating one of the islands and using those regained days elsewhere.